ftomerr/Responsive-E-commerce-design/README.md

 # Responsive-E-commerce-design
-E-commerce website design with html, css, bootstrap and javascript.
+E-commerce website design with HTML5, SASS, BOOTSTRAP and JAVASCRIT.